Deploy Oracle Blockchain Platform Enterprise Edition on Oracle Kubernetes Engine

 See the following for additional information: Setting Up Local Access to Clusters.

-1. Copy your RSA key to the Oracle Linux or macOS machine on which you installed the prerequisites.
+1. Copy your RSA key to the Oracle Linux or macOS system on which you installed the prerequisites.
 Your keys can be found in the OCI console: Identity, and then Domains, and then OracleIdentityCloudService domain, and then Users, and then User name, and then API keys.
 Secure the key: chmod 400 your_rsa.key

 2. In the OCI console, go to your cluster and open the Cluster Details page.